 - Badger ecology to enable police to recognise unusual activity

 - How to identify and prove that a badger sett is active

 - How to best use legislation to protect badgers

-- How to work with key partner organisations like Naturewatch Foundation and the Badger Trust.
+- How to work with key partner organisations like Naturewatch Foundation.

 “Badger crimes can be some of the worst cruelty cases police and other agencies deal with.
 Badger persecution does happen in Dorset, and it is important we equip our officers with the latest training to catch the perpetrators committing these callous offences.
 I would like to thank the Badger Trust, Naturewatch Foundation and the local farming community for their support in delivering this training and raising awareness of wildlife crime."